First passage percolation in hostile environment is not monotone: Analysis of the process on the tile

 \section{Analysis of the process on the tile}

 This section is devoted to the analysis of the process on each tile.
 In particular, we will state and prove two results (Lemmas \ref{lemma:toProp-mu1} and \ref{lemma:toProp-mu2} below) which we will use in the proof of Proposition \ref{prop:aux}.
 In order to prove the lemmas, we will apply the result from Proposition \ref{prop:Fo-wins}.
-In the following, we shall refer to the \emph{upper part} of $G$ as the set of geodesics (w.r.t.\ the graph metric) starting at $O$ and ending in $B$, while passing through $\Oup$, but not through $\Olow$.
-Symmetrically, the \emph{lower part} of $G$ is the set of geodesics starting at $O$ and ending in $B$, while passing through $\Olow$, but not through $\Oup$.
+So $\mu_1$ and $\mu_2$ are given as specified in Proposition \ref{prop:Fo-wins}.
+In the following, we shall refer to the \emph{upper part} of $G$ as the subgraph of $G$ induced by the vertices of $\oT_D^L$ together with $O$ and $B$.
+Symmetrically, the \emph{lower part} of $G$ is the subgraph of $G$ induced by all vertices of $G$ except for those of $\oT_D^L $; cf.\ Figure \ref{fig:graph-lenghts}.

 Informally speaking, we study the spread of the process along two main streams, the lower one and the upper one.
 Since they only communicate at $O$ and at $B$, they are independent until the moment at which vertex $B$ gets infected.
 Once this happens, it will be crucial to understand whether $B$ got infected from the upper or from the lower part.